crate/tsperf/DATA_GENERATOR.md

 To run this example follow the following steps:

 + navigate to root directory of this repository
-+ build docker image with `docker build -t data_gen -f src/data_generator/Dockerfile .`
++ build docker image with `docker build -t data_gen -f Dockerfile .`
 + start an instance of CrateDB on localhost with `docker run -p "4200:4200" crate`
 + Enter USERNAME and PASSWORD in the [docker-compose file](examples/SingleType/docker-compose_example_crate.yml)
     + If no user was created you can just delete both environment variables (crate will use a default user)
-+ start the docker-compose file with `docker-compose -f src/data_generator/examples/SingleType/docker-compose_example_crate.yml up`
++ start the docker-compose file with `docker-compose -f examples/SingleType/docker-compose_example_crate.yml up`

 You can now navigate to localhost:4200 to look at CrateDB or to localhost:8000 to look at the metrics of the Data Generator.